bsgriggs/mendix-segmented-progress-bar/README.md

-## SegmentedProgressBar
+## Segmented Progress Bar
-[Progress bar with multiple sections to show completion or comparision of values]
+Progress bar with multiple sections to show completion or comparison of values

 ## Features
 [feature highlights]